 Currently, more than 22,500 Manitobans have Alzheimer’s disease or another dementia.
 This number is growing at alarming rate and by 2038 it is expected to reach over 40,700.
 1

-The total economic burden of dementia in Manitoba is close to 1 billion dollars and is expected to grow to more than 28 billion by the year 2038.
+The total economic burden of dementia in Manitoba is close to one billion dollars and is expected to grow to more than $28 billion by the year 2038.
 1

-Forty-three per cent of Manitobans have a family member or close friend with Alzheimer’s disease or another dementia.
+Fifty-six per cent of Manitobans are directly impacted by dementia because they have a family member or close personal friend with the disease.
 2

-Almost 80 per cent of Manitobans are able to identify memory loss as a symptom of dementia.
-Twenty per cent feel changes in mood and behaviour or disorientation in time and place are also symptoms of the disease.
-Ten per cent or less recognizes the other seven warning signs.
+Eighty-two per cent of Manitobans are able to identify memory loss as a symptom of dementia.
+Many know that changes in confusion/disorientation, changes in mood/behaviour and personality changes are also symptoms of the disease.
+Ten per cent or less recognize the other seven warning signs.
 2

-Sixty per cent of Manitobans feel it is possible to reduce the risk of developing Alzheimer’s disease.
-Forty-five per cent mention challenging your brain and choosing a healthy lifestyle as strategies to maintain your brain health.
+Seventy per cent of Manitobans feel it is possible to reduce the risk of developing Alzheimer’s disease.
+Almost 45 per cent mention challenging your brain and choosing a healthy lifestyle as strategies to maintain your brain health.
 2

-Did you know that 85% of our funding comes from people like you?
+Did you know that 85 per cent of our funding comes from people like you?
 We rely on your support.

 1 Banibrata Roy, Manitoba Bureau of Statistics – July 2015